-A research-driven case for why optimism, kindness, and strong social networks will keep us living longer than any fitness tracker or superfood.
+A Globe and Mail bestseller - a research-driven case for why optimism, kindness, and strong social networks will keep us living longer than any fitness tracker or superfood.

 What to do to live long?
 From fountain-searching Ponce de Leon to pill-popping Silicon valley techies humanity has been trying to pinpoint the answer for centuries, often fixating on all the wrong things: miracle diets, miracle foods, miracle supplements.
 We skip gluten and invest in exercise gadgets.
 We swallow vitamins.
 We obsess about BMI.
 Yet even though healthy nutrition and physical activity are indeed important for health, there are things that can weight on our centenarian potential even more, things that we all too often sacrifice while we chase fad diets and the newest cardio workouts.
 Friendships.
 Purpose in life.
 Empathy.
 Kindness.
 Science shows that these "soft" health drivers are often more powerful than diet and exercise.

 Consider the numbers: Studies show that building a strong support network of family and friends lowers mortality risk by about 45 percent.
 Exercise, on the other hand, can lower that risk by 23 to 33 percent.
 Eating six servings of fruits and veggies per day can cut the danger of dying early by 26 percent, while following the Mediterranean diet by 21 percent.
 For volunteering, it's 22 to 44 percent.
 Of course, such numbers should be taken with caution, coming as they are from studies with varying methodology and as such not straightforward to compare, but they do underline some important general trends.